daddel80/notepadpp-multireplace/README.md

 **Note:**
 - FNAME and FPATH are updated for each file processed by `Replace All in All Open Docs` and `Replace All in Files`.
 This ensures that variables always refer to the file currently being modified.
-- when `MATCH` and `CAP` variables are used to read numerical values for further calculations, both dot (.) and comma (,) can serve as decimal separators.
+- **Decimal Separator:** When `MATCH` and `CAP` variables are used to read numerical values for further calculations, both dot (.) and comma (,) can serve as decimal separators.
 However, these variables do not support the use of thousands separators.

 <br>